-To empower youth to fulfill their potential through mentoring and life skill development.
+To empower youth to fulfill their potential through mentoring, life skills development and community.

 New Pathways for Youth connects high-risk youth ages 13 to 21 with caring and dedicated adult mentors to help them reach their greatest possible potential.
 We ground our mentoring practices in evidence-based curriculum that focuses on social and emotional learning.
 The curriculum involves intentional programs through which youth, with the support of their mentors, acquire and effectively apply knowledge, attitudes and skills.

 New Pathways for Youth has transformed the lives of nearly 6,500 youth through the development of core social, emotional and academic skills with the help of committed volunteers and community support.